Chrisxtain/Flexisaf-Internship/README.md

-## A Repo for all internship projects
+## A Repo for all Flexisaf internship projects